AdobeDocs/experience-manager-64.en/help/assets/media-handlers.md

 Finally, test the modified workflow by adding a new asset to **/content/dam**:

 1. In the file system, get a .tiff image of your choice.
 Rename it to myImage.tiff and copy it to **/content/dam**, for example by using WebDAV.
-1. Go to the **CQ5 DAM** console, for example `http://localhost:4502/libs/wcm/core/content/damadmin.html`.
+1. Go to the **[!UICONTROL CQ5 DAM]** console, for example `http://localhost:4502/libs/wcm/core/content/damadmin.html`.
-1. Open the asset **myImage.tiff** and verify that the flipped image and the three thumbnails have been created.
+1. Open the asset **[!UICONTROL myImage.tiff]** and verify that the flipped image and the three thumbnails have been created.

 #### Configuring the CommandLineProcess Process Step {#configuring-the-commandlineprocess-process-step}